particle-iot/spark-sdk-android/README.md

 **Beta notice**

-This SDK is still under development and is currently released as Beta, although tested, bugs and issues may be present, some code might require cleanups.
+This SDK is still under development and is currently in beta.
+Although it is tested and mostly API-stable, bugs and other issues may be present, and the API may be subject to change prior to leaving beta.
+(See rebranding notice above.)

-Note that all the REST API methods are intentionally implemented as synchronous, blocking calls.
-To spare developers some of the awkwardness of making async calls and returning results back to the UI thread, we have supplied the `Async` and `ApiWork` convenience classes, purpose-built wrappers around `AsyncTask` for use with these blocking APIs.

 ## Getting Started